Why Should a Small Business Open a Business Line of Credit?

 Unsecured/no collateral needed: Businesses with a strong credit profile can typically open an unsecured business line of credit.
 Meaning the line of credit can be opened without any collateral or personal guarantee.

 Contrast that with standard 7(a) business loans issued by the U.S. Small Business Administration (SBA).
 This type of SBA loan, which provides funding over $350,000, requires that the lender collateralize the loan to the maximum extent possible up to the loan amount.
-If the business does not have enough fixed assets to fully secure the loan, the lender may include trading assets (i.e., securities), and also must take any available equity in the form of personal real estate (residential and investment) as collateral.
+If the business assets aren’t enough, the lender could ask for personal assets like real estate to secure the loan.

 An unsecured loan is preferable to a secured loan because your personal assets or the assets of the business are not at risk.

-Easier to open than a loan: Typically opening a line of credit is easier than opening a business loan.
-Because a line of credit offers lower dollar amounts, there are fewer requirements.
+Easier to open than a loan: Typically opening a line of credit is easier than opening a business term loan.
 When opening a business line of credit, be sure to understand your creditworthiness ahead of time.
-Understand what your credit history is, both your personal credit score and your business credit score.
+Understand what your credit history is, both your personal credit score and your business credit score to know if you have a solid chance of credit approval.

 Cons to opening a business line of credit